Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="https://github.com/MazeMap/Leaflet.LayerGroup.Collision">Leaflet.LayerGroup.Collision</a>
 		</td><td>
 			Provides collision detection for groups of markers.
-Unlike clustering, this takes into account the shape & size of the markers.
+Unlike clustering, this takes into account the shape &amp; size of the markers.
 		</td><td>
 			<a href="https://github.com/IvanSanchez">Iván Sánchez Ortega</a>,
 			<a href="https://github.com/MazeMap">MazeMap</a>